 Pregnancy is a sensitive phase, some days you will feel good and some days it consists of either stress or nausea, and either headache or backache.
 Exercise and meditation are very effective in subduing these nagging effects of pregnancy.
 But if you want to try something different but ancient then try acupressure.
-But, if you want to for acupressure during pregnancy, choose an expert specialist and take the consent of your doctor.
+But, if you want to go for acupressure during pregnancy, choose an expert specialist and get the consent of your doctor.

 Acupressure is a Chinese method of physiotherapy that can influence the flow of relaxing hormones in your body by pressing and massaging certain points of your body.
 Here is all you need to know about acupressure during pregnancy, its benefits as well as risks.